A Lysistrata; by Aristophanes

 Three lifelong friends take on management, the union, and ultimately each other when a strike wreaks havoc on their working-class town.
 Along the way they have to negotiate mobs of angry first-graders, bat-wielding bartenders, no-neck corporate shills, and the North American Free Trade Agreement.
 Lines are drawn, crossed, and double-crossed in this raw, powerful and often hilarious story about loyalty, love and the crippling power of unbending principles.
 New York playwright Joe Roland will be in residency at NHCC during the rehearsal process to workshop and adapt the play with the cast and crew, and to moderate talk backs after all performances.
 Contains strong language.

-Women on the Verge of a Nervous Breakdown; book by Jeffrey Lane, music and lyrics by David Yazbek
+Women on the Verge of a Nervous Breakdown; book by Jeffrey Lane, music & lyrics by David Yazbek

 April 7-15, 2017 (Mainstage production Fine Arts Center Theatre, FAC 178) - Regional Premiere